soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "classes" : "soa-ui-cm-example soa-ui-cm-example2"
 })%>
 ```
-soa.cm.newsWarning
+soa.cm.newsWarning<br/>
-•   `newsWarning` is a box that appears in the content area of the screen to inform the user of any warning information
+* `newsWarning` is a box that appears in the content area of the screen to inform the user of any warning information
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.newsWarning({
 "text": "Hello world",